Title IX Training

 The Traliant Difference

-We believe that training individuals on their Title IX rights and responsibilities and increasing awareness of sexual misconduct policies and procedures are important steps in preventing sex-based harassment and fostering a culture that is safe and respectful, on and off campus.
+We believe that training individuals on their Title IX rights and responsibilities and increasing awareness of sexual misconduct are important steps in preventing harassment and discrimination and fostering a culture that is safe and respectful, on and off campus.

 Experience Traliant Today!